Multimodal Optimal Transport for Training-free Temporal Segmentation in Surgical Robotics: Method

+where $\beta \in [0,1]$ controls the visual-text trade-off.
+Cost-level fusion is a deliberate design choice with an important geometric justification.
+TASOT builds on the Fused Unbalanced Gromov-Wasserstein (FUGW) optimal transport formulation~\cite{thual2022aligning}, which combines a Kantorovich matching cost, encoding visual similarity between frames and prototypes, with a Gromov-Wasserstein structural prior that enforces temporal consistency over the transport plan $\mathbf{T}^\star$, and an unbalanced penalty that relaxes the requirement for all action classes to be equally represented within a video.
+The FUGW solver operates directly on the cost matrix $\hat{\mathbf{C}}$ to compute $\mathbf{T}^\star$.
+By fusing modalities at the cost level, rather than in the feature space, TASOT ensures that both visual appearance and semantic textual cues jointly shape the matching cost fed into the FUGW objective, allowing the Gromov-Wasserstein temporal consistency prior to simultaneously regularize the alignment of both modalities.
+Feature concatenation, by contrast, conflates the two modalities before the transport geometry is defined, losing this structural advantage.

-Following ASOT~\cite{ASOT2024unsupervised}, we incorporate the temporal prior into the cost matrix to encourage monotonic alignment between temporal indices and action prototypes.
+\textbf{Temporally Regularized Optimal Transport.} A temporal prior $\mathbf{R}$ is incorporated into the cost matrix to encourage monotonic alignment between frame indices and action prototypes:

+where $\rho \geq 0$ controls the strength of the temporal regularization.
+The resulting multimodal cost $\hat{\mathbf{C}}$ is passed to the FUGW OT solver, which minimizes the fused, unbalanced Gromov-Wasserstein objective:

+where $\mathbf{C}^v$ and $\mathbf{C}^a$ encode temporal structure over frames and prototypes respectively, $\alpha$ balances the GW temporal consistency prior against the multimodal matching cost, and $\lambda$ controls the degree of unbalanced assignment, allowing a subset of action classes to be absent from a given video, which is essential for the long-tailed class distributions characteristic of surgical workflows.

-Finally, using the multimodal cost matrix, we compute a soft transport plan $T$ using the original ASOT solver, which incorporates temporal regularization and optional unbalanced constraints.
-The resulting transport assignments serve as pseudo-labels for representation learning.
-Cluster probabilities are computed from the fused embedding and optimized via cross-entropy against the OT assignments.
+The resulting soft transport plan $\mathbf{T}^\star \in \mathbb{R}^{N \times K}$ assigns each frame $i$ to action prototype $k$ with probability $T^\star_{ik}$, and serves as pseudo-labels for self-training.
+Frame-level cluster probabilities are computed from the fused latent embeddings and optimized via cross-entropy loss against the OT assignments, jointly updating both the projection heads and the action prototypes $\mathbf{A}$.